 You can access the WEB UI from the ENROLLED grid.
-For the required node, select the \square icon from the right hand column.
+For the required node, select the \Box icon from the right hand column.

-- In the Menu Pane, select Nodes.
-The NODES page displays with the ENROLLED tab selected. - 2.
-Select the CONNECTED tab. - 3.
+- 2. Select the CONNECTED tab. - 3.
 You can click the Access Web UI icon on the right of a connected node to access the Web UI of the node.